pointave/SharkBit/README.md

 # SharkBit

 SharkBit is a desktop application for video cropping, editing, and exporting, with advanced features like scene detection and multi-video playback.
-It provides a modern graphical user interface (GUI) and leverages OpenCV, ffmpeg, and other libraries for fast video processing.  ***EXPORT with shortcut B needs to have you push any number key first before it will export.***
+Streamlined dataset generation by making all the shortcuts on one hand.
+This project will continue to evolve.
 ---

 ## 🔑 Shortcuts